FLATLAY/flatlayWiki/flatlay-wiki.md

 # Flatlay Wiki
 ## Working on the wiki
 To open a folder, press it's name.
 To open the main page in the subsection, press the arrow (if you see one) To delete a folder, delete the page with its url.
 If one does not exist, make one and then delete it.
+Make sure all of the documents/folders inside it are deleted first, otherwise it will return to the main sidebar.
 ## Rules of Flatlay Wiki:
 ### What to write
 * Daily processes and repetetive works